My Argentine Heart

 Julie Gonzalo

 Oh well, these are the little things you just have to roll with when looking at a Hallmance.
 The degree of watchability rests largely on the appeal of the leads and secondary characters, and, based on this, it was a win.
 The actress, Julia Gonzalo, reminded me of another actress, and it was driving me crazy until I figured it out: A little-known in America English actress, Charity Wakefield.
+She played Marianne Dashwood in the Andrew Davies helmed 2008 production of Sense and Sensibility.
 Looked just like her.

 I liked the widowed doctor as portrayed by Benjamin Ayers as well.
 Very likable guy.
 Pleasant scenery, gentle romance, nothing much to mock.
 The amnesia trick added some suspense and interest as well.
 I loved the way the set decorators stuck fake orange leaves in random places as well to convey the Fall theme.
 Very amusing.
 Well worth watching.**8 stars out of 10**